 First we show that the protocol does not reveal the secret key.
-If an eavesdropper could recover the secret key from some sequence of messages:

-$\{H(MAC(k, m_1)), m_1\} \dots \{H(MAC(k, m_n)), m_n\}$
+If an eavesdropper could recover the secret key from some sequence of messages $\{H(MAC(k, m_1)), m_1\} \dots \{H(MAC(k, m_n)), m_n\}$ and their acknowledgements $MAC(k, m_1) \dots MAC(k, m_n)$ , then the attacker could also recover the key from $\{MAC(k, m_1), m_1\} \dots \{MAC(k, m_n), m_n\}$ , contradicting the first property above.

-and their acknowledgements:

-$MAC(k, m_1) \dots MAC(k, m_n)$

-then the attacker could also recover the key from:

-$$\{MAC(k, m_1), m_1\} \dots \{MAC(k, m_n), m_n\}$$

-contradicting the first assumption above.

 Next we show that an attacker cannot forge acknowledgements without the secret key.
 Assume that an attacker succeeds in forging an acknowledgement.
 Either the forged acknowledgement is identical to the genuine acknowledgement, or it is different.
-If it is identical then either the attacker has succeeded in calculating MAC(k, m) without knowing k, which contradicts the second assumption above, or the attacker has found a way of inverting the hash function, which contradicts the third assumption.
-On the other hand if the forged acknowledgement is different from the genuine acknowledgement, the attacker has found a second preimage $y \neq x$ such that H(y) = H(x), which contradicts the fourth assumption.
+If it is identical then either the attacker has succeeded in calculating MAC(k,m) without knowing k, which contradicts the second property above, or the attacker has found a way of inverting the hash function, which contradicts the third property.
+On the other hand if the forged acknowledgement is different from the genuine acknowledgement, the attacker has found a second preimage $y \neq x$ such that H(y) = H(x), which contradicts the fourth property.

-4 Applications
+4 Applicability

 This paper does not describe a complete communication system, but rather a protocol building block that allows nodes to measure dependability.
-The mechanism by which originators and destinations exchange secret keys is not discussed here, because the acknowledgement protocol is independent of the key exchange mechanism; similarly, end-to-end encryption is not discussed, although we would expect it to be used by parties requiring privacy and also to enable stronger unlinkability.
+The mechanism by which originators and destinations exchange secret keys is not discussed here, because the acknowledgement protocol is independent of the key exchange mechanism; similarly, end-to-end encryption is not discussed, although we would expect it to be used by parties requiring privacy and unlinkability.
+Additionally, an application would need to select an application-specific dependability metric (ASDM) to use with the U-ACK protocol.
+The ASDM, which will have application-specific semantics, should be a function of the messages originated and/or relayed and the U-ACKs received.